 It is your responsibility as a patient to know your insurance benefits.

-- We submit claims to your insurance company as a courtesy.
+We submit claims to your insurance company as a courtesy.
 However, if your insurance does not cover the visit for any reason, you will be responsible for the charges.

-- If you have an unmet deductible, $180 will be due at your first appointment.
+If you have an unmet deductible, $180 will be due at your first appointment.
 Once we bill your insurance and the claim is paid, your account will be adjusted accordingly.
-Depending on what your insurance covered, you will receive either a reimbursement or a bill for the remaining balance of the visit.
+Depending on what your insurance covers, you will receive either a reimbursement or a bill for the remaining balance of the visit.

-- If you have an HMO insurance plan, Dr. Frances Dalton's name must be printed on your insurance card.
+If you have an HMO insurance plan, Dr. Frances Dalton's name must be printed on your insurance card.

-- Due to insurance restrictions, we are unable to see patients both for a preventive exam and to discuss a medical problem during one appointment.
+Due to insurance restrictions, we are unable to see patients both for a preventive exam and to discuss a medical problem during one appointment.
 Sick visits and preventive visits (including PAP smears) must be held on separate calendar days.

-- Separate fees may apply if additional time is required to complete legal documents or extensive forms on your behalf.
+Separate fees may apply if additional time is required to complete legal documents or extensive forms on your behalf.

-- Your Electronic Health Records are protected by law under the Health Insurance Portability and Accountability Act.
+Your Electronic Health Records are protected by law under the Health Insurance Portability and Accountability Act.
 Your records will never be released to any party without your written authorization, except in the cases of treatment, payment, or operations in accordance with the law.